JoshBolitho/CodeBot/Guide.md

 -  `[]`

+-- Image: An image can be stored as a variable in BotScript.
+You can create an image variable with the function `createImage(x,y)`

 --  Null : A null is an empty variable, and BotScript doesn't generally allow you to create these.
 If you are encountering Null type variables, you may have errors in your code.

  #### Declaring Variables